philswatton/philswatton.github.io/resources/git-reference.md

 # Git Reference

 This is a short reference sheet of git commands.
-I wrote it for my own uses as I frequently forget
+I wrote it for my own uses as I frequently forget the commands I should be using.
+This reference assumes that you'll be using GitHub as a remote repository.

 ## Initialising a repository